threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 ## Selling bot

-The selling bot places it's orders in TFT on the Stellar DEX.
-It receives XLM In return.
+In a first phase the selling bot places its orders in TFT to XLM  on the Stellar DEX.

+It receives XLM In return. which is distributed back to the users.

+Other exchanges and cryptocurrencies can be added in later phases.

 ## Distribution